ricardofdc/TVVS-Performance-Testing/README.md

 An e-commerce system is set to launch in the near future.

-The developers of this website have created a test environment just for us ❤️.
-This environment is available at: https://www.demoblaze.com/.
+The developers of this website have created a test environment just for us. ❤️ This environment is available at: https://www.demoblaze.com/.

 After some discussion with the store owners, they estimate the following system activity: